overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 # my-clfs-svn-nosystemd-x86_64

-## This customized version of CLFS SVN multilib x86_64 is free and gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!
+## This customized version of CLFS SVN multilib x86_64 is libre and gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!

-### Geneal Announcement
+### General Announcement
+I did not use the adjective libre since I do not midn if linux systems use any proprietary binary blobs.
+IMHO Especially for high-performance GPUs and some firmware that is inevidable.

 I for my part will make this "distro" only a customized version for very modern systems.
 That is just because I can put just so many hours into this.
 And you dont wanna know how many hours since end of July 2017 went into this ;-).

 I will only support openRC (this question for me is also one of principle)!